Tax Year Planning - actions to think about

 Take advantage of tax allowances

-With inflation on the rise and tax bands frozen or lowered in some cases, there are ways you can reduce your tax bill and help your household income go further.
+With UK taxpayers set to have the highest tax burden since records began, there are ways you can reduce your tax bill and help your savings go further.

 What do you need to think about?

-- With Capital Gains Tax and Dividend Tax allowances halved from April 2023 what actions are needed to make the most of these allowances?
+- With Capital Gains Tax and Dividend Tax allowances halved from April 2024 what actions are needed to make the most of these allowances?
+Do you have a General Investment Account, or hold single-sector shares, which could be particularly affected?

 - Is it financially beneficial to pass some of your income generating assets to a spouse/civil partner in a lower tax band?